CRBroughton/nix-starter-template/README.md

 ### What is Just?

-Just is a simple tool that gives you shortcuts for common commands.
-Instead of typing long commands like `home-manager switch --flake .`, you can just type `just switch`.
+[Just](https://just.systems/man/en/) is a simple tool that gives you shortcuts for common commands.
+Instead of typing long commands like `home-manager switch --flake .`, you can just type `nix-just switch`.

 Think of it like having a cheat sheet built into your terminal - you type short, easy-to-remember commands, and Just runs the full command for you.

 ### Why Use It?

 **Without Just:**
 ```bash